 - Create informal places where people can interact at work, away from their desks or workstations, to encourage polite, friendly conversations

 Thriving teams allow and respect differences

 Providing negative feedback can be a challenge for many people as it can feel conflicting to the positive, civil behaviours mentioned above.
 To ensure that we continue to treat each other well, we can all provide feedback on how we feel things are going.
-Whether it’s your direct manager or supervisor, a peer or colleague, or your own staff, day-to-day feedback that is structured is a great way to keep a positive culture present in the organisation – after all, it’s not possible for someone to improve on behaviours they’re not aware of.
+Whether it’s your direct manager or supervisor, a peer or colleague, or your own workers, day-to-day feedback that is structured is a great way to keep a positive culture present in the organisation.
+After all, it’s not possible for someone to improve on behaviours they’re not aware of.
 For advice on giving feedback to the different people you interact with, the ACT Government have provided a guide titled The Art of Giving Feedback: Giving Seeking and Receiving Feedback as starting point.

 Everyone has the right to feel welcomed and respected at work.
 Making a commitment to treat everyone respectfully and kindly, and sharing this commitment, is a great place to start.